oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 ### create

 Create a new Product record.
 The created record is returned in the response.
+[See product create](#post--admin-api-products)

 ##### 1. Static options for product attributes